dovecot/documentation/source/developer_manual/design/mailbox_saving.rst

 -  ``mailbox_save_set_received_date()`` sets message's received date
    (IMAP INTERNALDATE).
 It also supports specifying timezone, but most backends don't support saving it.

--  ``mailbox_save_set_dest_mail()`` specifies a mail that can be used to access the partially saved mail after save/copy is finished (but not committed).
-You should be able to do pretty much anything with the mail, but its UID is usually 0 at this point.

 -  ``mailbox_save_set_from_envelope()`` sets the envelope sender.
    Currently this is only used by mbox format to specify the address in